ghox789/NSA-Security-Toolkit/README.md

 * **Security Reports:** Generate historical reports on firewall blocks, successful logins, and failed login attempts to identify patterns and potential threats.
 * **Automated CSV Reporting:** An optional bot that generates CSV reports of firewall blocks and failed logins every 5 minutes for easy analysis.
 * **Quick Status Dashboard:** An all-in-one dashboard showing your public IP, firewall status, pending updates, internet speed, disk usage, and more.

+#### **📊 Auditing & Reporting**
+* **Security Benchmark:** Provides an instant 0-100 security score based on a series of automated checks.
+More importantly, it generates a list of actionable recommendations to help you strengthen your system's configuration.

+* **Advanced Lynis Audit:** Integrates the professional-grade Lynis tool for a deep, comprehensive security audit of your entire system.
+A detailed report is automatically saved to your home directory for review.

+* **Live Monitoring Hub:** Open separate, dedicated terminal windows to watch live logs for the firewall, user logins, system events, and bot activity without interrupting your workflow.

+* **Security Reports:** Generate historical reports on firewall blocks, successful logins, and failed login attempts to identify patterns and potential threats.

+* **Quick Status Dashboard:** An all-in-one dashboard showing your public IP, firewall status, pending updates, internet speed, disk usage, and even your laptop's battery status.

 #### **⚙️ System & User Management**